smatechnologies/opcon-docker/README.md

 ### Recommended

 ```
-LICENSE_KEY= //The Opcon Key License.
+LICENSE= //The Opcon Key License.
 Necessary to apply the license (See instructions below - Conversions/OpCon License Key String)
 TZ=UTC //The Timezone
 ```